-(2) At its first sitting after a general election, the Standing Committee on Accountability and Oversight shall be established as including all Members with the exception of those Members appointed to the Executive Council, and the Speaker.
+Standing Committee on Accountability and Oversight (2) At its first Sitting after a general election, the Assembly shall appoint the Standing Committee on Accountability and Oversight as including all Members with the exception of those Members appointed to the Executive Council, and the Speaker.

-Appointment of Committees
+Appointment of Members to Committees

-The Standing Committee on Accountability and Oversight shall report and recommend, with all convenient speed, Members to comprise the following Standing Committees of the Assembly:

-on Economic Development and Environment;

-on Government Operations;
+- (3) The Standing Committee on Accountability and Oversight shall report and recommend, with all convenient speed, Members to comprise the following Standing Committees of the Assembly: - (a) on Economic Development and Environment; - (b) on Government Operations; - (c) on Rules and Procedures; - (d) on Social Development; and - (e) on any other Standing and Special Committees as directed by the Assembly.

-Appendix 3 - Committee Terms of Reference.

-on Rules and Procedures;

-on Social Development;

-and any other Standing and Special Committees as directed by the Assembly.

-(3) The terms of reference for each Standing Committee shall be set out in